lutinglt/gitea-github-theme/README_EN.md

 # gitea-github-theme

-A meticulously crafted Gitea theme that mimics the GitHub style
+A meticulously crafted Gitea theme that mimics the GitHub style, with numerous detailed optimizations that are difficult to fully describe in a brief introduction - welcome to experience it firsthand.

 > [!TIP]
 >